Metamodel construction for sensitivity analysis: Introduction

 Finally, using convex optimization tools, we develop an algorithm (available on request) in $R$ \cite{R}, for calculating the estimator.
 A simulation study shows the good performances of our estimator in practice.

-The paper is organised as follows: the procedure for estimating a metamodel is presented in Section~\ref{procedure.st}.
-The theoretical properties of the metamodel estimator are stated in Theorem~\ref{oracle} and Corollary~\ref{oracle2} whose proofs are posponed in Section~\ref{proofs.st}.
-Then we briefly explain in Section~\ref{ANOVAkernels.st}, the RKHS construction based on ANOVA kernels, and present the estimators of the Sobol indices in Section~\ref{sensA.st}.
+The paper is organised as follows: The RKHS construction based on ANOVA kernels and the procedure for estimating a metamodel are presented in Section~\ref{procedure.st}.
+The estimators of the Sobol indices are given in Section~\ref{sensA.st}.
+The theoretical properties of the metamodel estimator are stated in Theorem~\ref{oracle} and Corollaries~\ref{oracle2} and~\ref{oracle3} whose proofs are postponed in Sections~\ref{sketch.st} and~\ref{proofs.st}.
 Section~\ref{CalcEstim.st} is devoted to the calculation of the estimator and Section~\ref{simul.st} to the simulation study.